nomad-mystic/example-blocks/README.md

 ## What is it:

-A plugin that creates a new blocks.
+A plugin that creates new blocks.

 ## What does it do: